helixscript/INSPIIRED2/README.md

 ```
 The`--shm-size` flag defines the max. amount of memory allowed to be used as scratch space during analysis.
 20GB is a reasonable value for most moderate size Illumina paied-end data sets.
 This value should be increased for large data sets and should not reach an appreciable percentage of your total RAM.

 ` -v ./:/workspace` mounts your analysis directory to `/workspace` inside of the Docker container.
-Here we are mounting the current directory `./`.
+Here we are mounting the current directory `./` to `/workspace` within the Docker container.
 The analysis directory is expected to contain your sequencing data, sample data file, and processing script (described next).

 `-w /workspace` instructs Docker to make all paths relative to `/workspace` within the Docker image.